 Barber has taught an FSEM entitled The Spirit of Travel for over a decade.
 She taught Travel Writing in Stetson’s Innsbruck, Austria, Program in 2013 and in Stetson’s Freiburg, Germany, Program in 2010.
 She has extensive experience traveling and backpacking in Europe, including four different Caminos de Santiago hikes, the Tour de Mont Blanc, Hadrian’s Wall Path, and the European Peace Walk in Eastern Europe.
 Her summers are based in England when she’s not hiking, and shes looking forward to spending the fall semester teaching in and directing the new program in Dublin.

-Students on this program will pay their regular Stetson tuition and will have access to all of their financial aid.
+Students on this program will pay their regular Stetson tuition and will have access to all of their financial aid (with the exception of tuition exchange and work-study).
 Additionally, students will be charged the housing rate for an individual room in an apartment.

 The tuition and housing fees charged by Stetson will cover: 16 Stetson credits, all program activities and excursions, housing, a 30-day Dublin bus pass, and international health insurance.

 Students should budget separately for roundtrip flights to Dublin, meals, and personal expenses.